The Mists of Avalon (miniseries): Part VIII: A new incarnation

-As in the beginning, Morgaine is in the boat.
-Arthur, barely alive, is lying in front of her; Morgaine tries to part the mists, but fails.
-Arthur holds out Excalibur, suggesting the Goddess needs an offering.
+As in the opening scene of the film, Morgaine is in the boat rowing to Avalon.
+Arthur, barely alive, is lying in front of her; Morgaine tries to part the mists, but once again fails.
+Arthur holds out the sword of Excalibur, suggesting the Goddess needs an offertory.
 Morgaine hurls the sword into the mist, where it is mystically transformed into a cross, and temporarily opens up the mists to Avalon.
 Arthur sees Avalon, and Morgaine declares, "We're home!"
 Arthur sees the beautiful land, and then dies.
 As Arthur dies, the mists close permanently.

-Morgaine then goes to Glastonbury — not to live as a nun, but because she has nowhere else to go.
-She is convinced the Goddess is dead, until one day she sees a little girl praying at the feet of a statue that once represented the Goddess, but is now dressed as the Virgin Mary.
+Morgaine then goes to the convent of Glastonbury – not to live as a Christian nun, but because she has nowhere else to go.
+She is convinced the Goddess is dead, until one day she sees a little girl praying at the feet of a statue of the former Goddess, but is now veiled as the Blessed Virgin Mary.
 Morgaine smiles, realizing that the Goddess has simply taken a new form, and that one day, perhaps the mists of Avalon will part again.
+The film ends with credits.